davidmoten/reels/README.md

 ## Supervisors
 When an error is thrown by your code in onMessage you have two options:
-* handle the error there and reset state as appropriate
+* catch and handle the error in-place and reset state as appropriate
 * handle the error in a Supervisor, which has more functionality including the ability to restart (recreate the Actor instance), pause processing, and retry a message.

 For example, a Supervisor for some JDBC work can check if the thrown exception is an instance of SQLTransientException and mark the message for a retry after a pause.
 If the thrown exception is an instance of SQLNonTransientConnectionException then we should retry with a new connection object.
 This [unit test](src/test/java/com/github/davidmoten/reels/RetryExampleTest.java) demonstrates this example.

 If you don't specify your own Supervisor (either globally in the Context or specifically for your Actor) then the [default Supervisor](src/main/java/com/github/davidmoten/reels/internal/supervisor/SupervisorDefault.java) is used.

+Note that the Supervisor is called also for errors thrown by `Actor.preStart` and `Actor.onStop`.
+However, those errors will arrive at the Supervisor wrapped in `PreStartException` and `OnStopException` respectively.

+The default Supervisor for an actor is the Supervisor of its parent.

+Supervisors themselves should not throw.
+If they do TODO.

 ## Notes